 We have adopted a code of business conduct and ethics that applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
 The code of business conduct and ethics is available on our website at http://investors.coherus.com.
 We will disclose any substantive amendments to the code of business conduct and ethics, or any waiver of its provisions, on our website.
-The reference to our website does not constitute incorporation by reference of the information contained at or available through our website.
+The references to our website in this proxy statement do not constitute incorporation by reference of the information contained at or available through our website.